 What do the NFL, PGA, Nascar and UFC have in common?
 Professional athletes from each league have utilized HPU’s Human Biomechanics and Physiology Lab for athletic training.
 The space consists of 16,000 square feet of awe-inspiring research, teaching and clinical space.
 It includes 24 motion-capture cameras, three force plates, an instrumented treadmill, a golf simulator, turf field, a wooden court surface and an environmental chamber that allows researchers to reproduce extreme conditions.
 It is housed in the $120 million Congdon Hall, home of the Fred Wilson School of Pharmacy and Congdon School of Health Sciences.
 The building features 224,000-square-feet of research, lab, learning and interactive space.

-The Caine Conservatory, HPU’s newest facility and the final piece to the Innovation Corridor, is set to open Spring 2020.
+The Caine Conservatory, HPU’s newest facility and the final piece to the Innovation Corridor, was completed in Spring 2020.
 This unique campus addition will serve as a multipurpose space where students conduct botanical research or gather for a meal at HPU’s newest eatery, The Butterfly Café.